joshuataylor/snowflake-notes/snowflake_flow.md

 This determines the type of data you are returned when querying for rows, as Snowflake returns either JSON or Arrow resultsets.

-> \[!TIP]
-> xxxx
+> [!NOTE]

-> For context about Arrow Streams, see the [Apache Arrow documentation about streaming files from Arrow](https://arrow.apache.org/docs/python/ipc.html).
+> For additional information about Arrow Streams, see the [Apache Arrow documentation about streaming files from Arrow](https://arrow.apache.org/docs/python/ipc.html).

 This is because certain languages don't have support for Arrow, and need JSON Resultsets (Node.js, etc).

 This information is shown in the Classic Console when viewing a query, the version might show a warning that it is no longer supported by Snowflake if it's set too low.

+> [!TIP]
 > I highly recommend trying to use Arrow, if your language supports it, it's much faster to process on the client, and the download size is usually far smaller.

 JSON Resultsets: